Trusted by 100,000+ organizations across the globe

 Image quality and motion detection can also be affected by the bandwidth available.
 When planning an installation of a security camera security system, comparing the bandwidth requirements of IP cameras vs analog cameras is essential.

-IP cameras offer better quality, higher-resolution images than analog camera CCTV versions.
+IP cameras such as IP dome or bullet security cameras offer better quality, higher-resolution images than analog camera CCTV versions.
 However, that increases the bandwidth and storage requirements because file sizes are larger.
 The network must have sufficient bandwidth to provide optimum image quality.

 When planning a video security system, it’s important to calculate the number of cameras required to provide comprehensive coverage, particularly of high-traffic or high-security areas.
 Here, comparing analog vs. digital solutions highlights important differences.